Административен съд, София град

-Victor Yasinefta is an Ukrainian citizen, born in Donetsk, and with Russian nationality.
+V. Y. is an Ukrainian citizen with Russian nationality.
 At the beginning of 2015 he left Ukraine legally and he arrived in Bulgaria, where he applied for international protection.

 The State Agency for Refugees rejected his application due to lake of evidence that his life was threatened and the current situation in his country of origin does not fall within the scope of the Art.
 15c of QD.
 The decision of the state authority was appealed before the SCAC.

 - Administrative judicial enforcement

 The Court annulled the SAR's decision insofar as it refused to grant subsidiary protection and returned the case for a new ruling on the application with an indication of granting such protection.

 The Court considered the gathered evidences and the new evidences gathered from public sources of information on the situation of the country of origin of the asylum-seeker in regard with Art.
 8 of QD.
 According to the SAR there were no conditions to recognize the refugee status because the applicant has not proved that in case of return to Ukraine he will be prosecuted because of his race, religion, nationality, belonging to a particular social group, or political opinion or conviction.
 That’s why the litigation in this part was dismissed.
 On the other hand the Court found that, when discussing the grounds for granting humanitarian status, the administrative authority has acted formally and in a non-exhaustive manner.

 According to the information of the German Migration and Refugee Service by the July 2015 report on, published on the EASO website, according to OSCE representatives, the situation in Ukraine has deteriorated considerably in recent months.
 Along the front line, both sides use tanks and gaffers, the withdrawal of which was negotiated in February's peace talks.
 In twenty-four hours, as a result of the intercepted strikes for at least two civilians killed.